Guide for St. Augustine Grass: Yearly Maintenance Program

 Reapply Herbicide

-The best way to ensure your St. Augustine grass continues to have a better defense against broadleaf and grassy weeds is to reapply a pre-emergent herbicide like Barricade between September to December (before ground becomes frozen).
+The best way to ensure your St. Augustine grass continues to be better defended against broadleaf and grassy weeds is to reapply a pre-emergent herbicide like Barricade between September and December (before the ground becomes frozen).

 Key Takeaways

-• St. Augustine Grasses works well with in warm, tropical environments with consistent access to water.
+• St. Augustine Grasses works well in warm, tropical environments with consistent access to water.

-• There a number of herbicides to use, but we recommend Barricade.
+• There are several herbicides to use, but we recommend Barricade.

-• Reapplication and monitoring your turf is necessary for successful results.
+• Reapplication and monitoring of your turf are necessary for successful results.

 Questions and Answers